-A reader recently wrote me asking about the difference between a tax-free spin off and a sale of division or subsidiary.
-“What’s the difference and which is better for me as a stockholder?”, they wanted to know.
-The answer is important for your investment portfolio and can help you evaluate whether you are dealing with shareholder friendly management.
+A reader recently wrote asking about the difference between a tax-free spin-off and a sale of division or subsidiary.
+“What’s the difference and which is better for me as a stockholder?” they wanted to know.
+The answer is important for your investment portfolio and can help you evaluate whether you are dealing with shareholder-friendly management.

-In some cases, the company will have an IPO for the subsidiary first, selling a set percentage to the public - say, 10% or 20% of the shares - and then spin-off the remaining stock to its stockholders.
+In some cases, the company will have an IPO for the subsidiary first, selling a set percentage to the public, such as 10% or 20% of the shares, and then spin-off the remaining stock to its stockholders.
 When Philip Morris spun-off Kraft Foods a couple of decades ago, this was the route it chose to take.

 - The utility company is free from distraction and doesn't have to worry about a business that doesn't fit within its strategic long-term goals, meaning it might even improve its own performance.